mvtavares/fabric-k8s/docs/KUBERNETES.md

 ## Container Registry

 The [kube yaml descriptors](../kube) generally rely on the public Fabric images maintained at the public Docker and GitHub container registries.
-For casual usage, the test network will bootstrap and launch CAs, peers, orderers, chaincode, and sample applications without any additional configuration.
+For casual usage, the network will bootstrap and launch CAs, peers, orderers, chaincode, and sample applications without any additional configuration.

 While public images are made available for pre-canned samples, there will undoubtedly be cases